matcha powder faqs blog

 Yes, it can be used in a variety of recipes, including smoothies, lattes, desserts, and even savory dishes.
 Its unique flavor and vibrant color make it a versatile ingredient in cooking and baking.

-Here are some of my matcha recipes that you can try:
+Here are some of my matcha recipes that you can try: For more, see our guide on matcha clumping solutions.

 Where can I buy matcha?